 The Vampire star will start off as the smaller star but nearing the end of the sucking process will inevitably be the larger of the two.
 The sucking star, normally a blue star is also known as a blue straggler, as it sucks, it gives the appearance of being a younger star when its not.
 The white dwarf star can gain revenge later by sucking back hydrogen from the vampire star.

-The most recently Vampire Star discovered as of 2010 is that of 17 Leporis, a binary star system in the constellation of the Hare, Lepus.
+The most recently discovered Vampire Star as of 2010 is that of 17 Leporis, a binary star system in the constellation of the Hare, Lepus.
 In the released picture by E.S.O. it shows two stars, a giant red star and a smaller blue star.
-The blue star although smaller is the hotter of the two stars and is the Vampire star sucking hydrogen from its larger neighbour.
-The blue star is the hotter of the two stars.
+The blue star although smaller is the hotter of the two stars and is the Vampire Star sucking hydrogen from its victim, the larger neighbour.
 The colours in the picture have been enhanced for viewing.
 Though you don't see a stream from one star to the other, it probably uses a different method.

 According to the European Southern Observatory (E.S.O.), the majority (70%) of massive stars could have a close relationship with a smaller star.
 As a result of this discovery, the theory of star formation may well need to be revised.
 Ref: Space